Esther van Praag, Ph.D.

-MediRabbit.com, after a photograph by Karen Comish
+property of MediRabbit.com, after a picture from Karen Comish

 Week old rabbit drinking milk

 attach within 3 to 9 seconds to a nipple, successfully.
 During the feeding

 time, the kittens change place and nipple at intervals of about 1 minute.

 This remains unchanged till they reach the age of 15 to 20 days old, when

 attachment to nipple covered with saliva was more rapid, in comparison to

 After 3 to 5 minutes, the doe leaves the nest.
 The